simpleweb/romulus-cli/generators/base/templates/README.md

 ### Setup your environment

-This project utilities a "dotenv" file.
-Please duplicate the `.env.example` file and fill out your local environment variables.
+This project utilises a "dotenv" file.
+Please duplicate the `.env.example` file to `.env.development` and fill out your local environment variables.

-Production/staging/edge credentials will be store in the wiki and separate env files can be created for these, e.g. `.env.<enviroment>`.
+It’s also worth creating an `.env` file which will take further precedence over the `.env.development` but you don’t have to use it.
+The React Native packager can throw an error if either of these files don’t exist.

+When building in release mode, `.env.production` will be used.
+For now, if you want to produce a "staging" or "edge" build, the corresponding credentials will need to be in `.env.production`.

 If you're having trouble with the environment variables not updating, please [refer to `react-native-dotenv`’s troubleshooting guide](https://github.com/zetachang/react-native-dotenv#troubleshooting).